rishithanjalichebrolu/ChatBot/README.md

 **Usage**

 Run the script to start the chatbot and interact with it through the terminal.

 **You can:**

->>Ask the chatbot to take a picture.
+->Ask the chatbot to take a picture.

->>Request weather updates by specifying a city.
+->Request weather updates by specifying a city.

->>Engage in general conversation to receive AI-generated responses.
+->Engage in general conversation to receive AI-generated responses.

->>Type exit to end the session.
+->Type exit to end the session.